-These data were confirmed by a multilinear regression analysis, where HI, TE and total water used were the factors having the most important weights in the regression.
-However, in the S35 background, the total water used had a t-value similar to the t-value for TE (Table 3), and both were about one-third of the t-value for HI.
-In contrast, in the R16 background, the t-value was almost 5-fold higher for TE than for total water use, and the t-values for HI and TE were close to one another.
-In addition, in the S35 background, the water extracted during 59-78 DAS, a period corresponding to grain filling, had a significant and negative slope in the regression.
+These data were confirmed by a multi-linear regression analysis, where HI, TE and total water used were the factors having the most important weights in the regression.
+However, in the S35 background, the total water used had a t-value similar to the t-value for TE (Table 3), and both were about one-third the t-value for HI.
+In contrast, in the R16 background, the t-value was almost five-fold higher for TE than for total water use, and there the t-values for HI and TE were close to one another.
+In addition, in the S35 background, the water extracted during the period 59-78 DAS, a period corresponding to grain filling, had a significant and negative slope in the regression.
 In the R16 background, no other variable had any effect on grain yield (Table 3).

-The same multilinear regression model was used to explain the grain yield variations unexplained by HI.
+The same multi-linear regression model was used to explain the grain yield variations unexplained by HI.
 In the S35 background, the model explained 83% of the variation (Table 4).
 TE and the total water use were the only two variables having a significant effect on the residuals, and the total water used had a higher t-value than TE.
-In the R16 background, the model explained 88% of the variation, and TE had a significant and positive influence on grain yield, along with the water use after anthesis (Table 4).
+In the R16 background, the model explained 88% of the variation and TE had a significant and positive influence on grain yield, along with the post-anthesis water use (Table 4).